Hamidhasan/ghc/type-app-docs/ResearchJournal.md

 I was able to add a small case to HsExpr, but I am not sure of its correctness yet.
 Furthermore, I may need to add other cases and will need to be able to pretty print it (but I need to know its syntax before I can pretty print).

+#### Wednesday, June 5

+I made some more progress on the Abstract Syntax as well as the parser today.
+I read through almost the entire Parser.y.pp file, and was not too lost on the changes.

+Also, my advisor and I discussed some possible applications and related topics.
+In particular, there exists explicit type application for *pattern matching*, but this feature is not really a part of what I am doing (and has less priority for type application when calling polymorphic functions).

+Incidentally, I found an interesting tidbit in the HsExpr syntax.
+One of the cases is on Line 315, which uses explicit type application [in generic programming?]; it may be useful for my project to re-use this piece of abstract syntax (no parser rule generates this syntax though).